 Governor Jay Inslee is an outspoken abortion advocate.
 In response to the Dobbs leak, he vowed Washington would be a "sanctuary" for women seeking abortion and he would explore how to protect abortion under the state constitution.
 After the Dobbs decision, Governor Inslee stated, "Washington state remains steadfast in our commitment to protecting the ability and right of every patient who comes to our state in need of abortion care, and we will fight like hell to restore that right to patients all across the country."
-To this end, the Governor has directed \$1 million to abortion clinics, prohibited Washington State Police from complying with investigations into illegal abortions.
+To this end, the Governor has directed \$1 million to abortion clinics, prohibited Washington State Police from complying with investigations into illegal abortions from other states, and noted interested in a constitutional amendment that would enshrine abortion.